-- The Department is continuing to update the funding levels required for the existing grants programs, to calibrate each for effective and equitable County investments in community cultural organizations, artists and activities. - Additional grants programs are being planned and evaluated to address cultural growth (e.g., touring of performing arts organizations, commissioning of new work, etc.). - The Department's ongoing comprehensive cultural community assessment and master planning informs the priority-setting and investment strategies it advocates for the longterm benefit of the County.
+The Department is continuing to update the funding levels required to strengthen the existing grants programs, to calibrate each for effective and equitable County investments in community cultural organizations, artists and activities.

+- Additional grants programs are being planned and evaluated to address cultural growth (e.g., continuation of the NEA-launched Miami Individual Artists stipend program, touring of performing arts organizations, commissioning of new work, etc.). - The Department's ongoing comprehensive cultural community assessment and master planning informs the priority-setting and investment strategies it advocates for the longterm benefit of the County.